xpack/web-jekyll/pages/support/overview.md

 ---
-title: How to get support?
+title: How to get support
 permalink: /support/

 comments: true